ZerBea/hcxdumptool/README.md

 Requirements
 --------------

+* knowledge of radiofrequency technology

+* knowledge of electromagnetic-wave engineering

+* detailed knowledge of 802.11 protocol

+* detailed knowledge of key derivation functions

+* detailed kowlege of Linux

 * Operatingsystem: Arch Linux (strict), Kernel >= 5.4 (strict).
 It may work on other Linux systems (notebooks, desktops) and distributions, too (no support for other distributions, no support for other operating systems).

 * Chipset must be able to run in monitor mode and driver must support monitor mode as well as full packet injection.
 Recommended: MEDIATEK (MT7601) or RALINK (RT2870, RT3070, RT5370) chipset